 So you might be surprised to learn that some auto insurance industry studies show women, including those older than 25, might pay a little more than men for car insurance.

-Because of this, places like California, Hawaii, Massachusetts, Montana, Pennsylvania, North Carolina, and certain areas in Michigan have banned car insurance companies from considering gender when calculating a driver’s rates.
-But in many other states, insurance companies can still consider gender.
+Because of this, places like California, Hawaii, Massachusetts, Montana, Pennsylvania, North Carolina, and Michigan have limited car insurance companies from considering gender when calculating a driver’s rates.
+But in many other states, insurance companies can still consider gender as a factor when determining car insurance premiums.

-Some car insurance companies also look at your education.
+Some car insurance companies also look at your level of education when determining car insurance rates.

 Some companies and professional groups work with insurers to provide an auto insurance discount to their employees.
 On the other hand, some professions might travel a lot more than other drivers, for example, and might be considered riskier and pay higher rates.